blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 9. **Showing Continents with the Highest Death Count per Population:** This section focuses on continents and presents the continents with the highest death count per population.
 It calculates the total death count for each continent and ranks them accordingly.

 ```
-Select continent, MAX(total_deaths) as total_death_count
+SELECT continent, SUM(new_deaths) AS total_death_count
-From covid_deaths
+FROM  covid_deaths
-Where continent is not null
+WHERE continent IS NOT null
-Group by continent
+GROUP BY continent
-Order by total_death_count DESC;
+ORDER BY total_death_count DESC;
 ```

 10. **Total Population vs Vaccinations:** This section explores the relationship between the total population and the number of vaccinations in each country.
 It combines data from the `covid_deaths` and `covid_vaccinations` tables, calculates rolling counts of vaccinated people, and displays the relevant information.